Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 Collection is a framework that provides architecture to store and manipulate the group of objects.
 Whenever we want to represent a group of individual objects as a single entity then we should go for the collection.

-•	Collections are grow-able in nature.
+•	Collections are grow-able in nature.<br/>
-•	Both Homogeneous as well as Heterogeneous data type elements.
+•	Both Homogeneous as well as Heterogeneous data type elements.<br/>
 •	Every Collection class is implemented based on some standard data structure.
-Hence readymade method support is available.
+Hence readymade method support is available.<br/>
-•	WRT memory collections are recommended to use.
+•	WRT memory collections are recommended to use.<br/>
-•	WRT Performance collections are not recommended to use.
+•	WRT Performance collections are not recommended to use.<br/>
-•	Collection can hold only objects but not primitives.
+•	Collection can hold only objects but not primitives.<br/>

 #### Difference between Array and Collection